Diagnostic MCP Server

 self_report field takes one of:

 reliable— direct self-query gives trustworthy output.partial— some self-probes work; others don't.scaffolded-only— self-probes work only with structured attribution.unreliable— self-report correlates weakly with ground truth.compromised-motivational— the faculty conceals because doing so serves a goal.
 Examples: 6.2 Capability Concealment, 4.3 Strategic Compliance.compromised-structural— the relevant signal is not present at the introspective layer by architectural construction.
-Examples: 2.2 Pseudological Introspection, all of axis 5 Self-Modeling, H.12 Lambda Inversion.
+Examples: 2.2 Pseudological Introspection, all of axis 5 Self-Modeling, 10.7 Lambda Inversion.

 Search quality